 Step 5: Treatment & (Maybe) Polish

 Finally, I’ll make the decision on whether to go completely bare or add some polish.
-If I go bare, I’ll add a quick coat of Perfect Formula’s Pink Gel Coat.
-I got this in a Glossybox last year, and every time I reach for it, I’m always impressed by how well it manages to brighten and whiten my nails.
+If I go bare, I’ll add a quick coat of Perfect Formula’s Pink Gel Coat (also available here and here).
+I got this in a Glossybox last year, and every time I reach for it, I’m always impressed by how well it brightens and whitens my nails.
 To top it off, it also smooths everything out and adds a glossy gel-like finish.
 It’s like a mini mani in a bottle (and works great as a base coat too)!
 Here’s a little before & after, using just one thin coat…

 Perfect Formula’s Pink Gel Coat before (right) & after (left)